- Food Safety Tips

 - Training Courses

 - Take food safety to heart

-- Be wise; always wash your hands after handling raw meat and poultry
+- Always wash your hands after handling raw meat and poultry

 - Take time and make sure all your food is thoroughly cooked

 - Make sure you give yourself ample time to prepare and cook the festive meals

 - Keep any leftovers, covered, in the fridge

 - Reheat food properly until it is piping hot

 - Never put raw meat alongside ready-to-eat foods like cold meats and salads

 - Healthier catering tips for food businesses in Haringey (PDF, 160KB)